apacheli/bloons-automation/README.md

 ## Running

 - Install Python 3 or higher: https://www.python.org/
-- Install pyautogui - `$ py -m pip install pyautogui` (This may vary depending on your OS, but you can just google "how to install python modules")
+- Install pyautogui - `$ py -m pip install pyautogui` This may vary depending on your OS, but you can just google "how to install python modules"
+- Upgrade pillow because pyautogui needs it
+  `$ py -m pip install pillow --upgrade` Again, this may vary depending on your OS
 - Open Bloons TD 6 and stay on the home screen
 - Clone the repository with git:
   `$ git clone https://github.com/apacheli/bloons-automation`
 - Run the script: `$ py main.py`

 For convenience, make sure your level is high so you can keep it running overnight.
 I did not add checks for level up screens.
-(I'm level 14 prestige not to flex or anything)

 ## FAQ

 ### Q: Why not use hotkeys?

-**A:** Ninja Kiwi probably added some measures to block hotkeys.
+**A:** Ninja Kiwi probably patched this.

 ### Q: Will this work on my mobile device?

 **A:** Try it and see.

 ### Q: Does this script work on Linux and macOS?